 Developer assessment interviews are a critical step in the hiring process for any tech company.
 These interviews are designed to evaluate candidates’ technical skills, problem-solving abilities, and fit for the role.
 In this article, we will explore the key components of developer assessment interviews, provide essential tips for success, discuss common mistakes to avoid, and highlight useful tools for conducting these interviews.
-Additionally, we will delve into different types of tests used in interviews, approaches to tackling them, best practices for interviewers, and techniques for interpreting test results to make informed hiring decisions.
+Additionally, we will delve into different types of tests used in coding interviews, approaches to tackling them, best practices for interviewers, and techniques for interpreting test results to make informed hiring decisions.

 Understanding Developer Assessment Interviews